top of page

 Our Guarantee

 All wheels repaired through our crack repair process are guaranteed to be leak free upon pick up.
-Road impacts are the cause of rim cracks so we cannot offer any longevity warranty.
-Rim damage is considered wear and tear.
+Welding thru our process is a permanent repair, however road impacts ARE the cause of rim cracks so we cannot offer any longevity warranty.
+Any further cracking of the rim at the repair location or any other location is considered new damage.
+In addition, if your rim has been welded and is cracked at or near the same location, we generally will strongly recommend that you replace the rim instead of repairing it again.
+All rim damage is considered wear and tear.

 bottom of page